jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 One should be build only upon interfaces.

 ### Benefits

-- Easier to maintain (no unexpected behaviours);
+- Easier to maintain (no unexpected behaviors);
 - Performance gain;

 Works flawlessly with traits.

----

 ```
-//service user
-class User
-    implements AuthenticatedUserAwareInterface,
+abstract class AbstractPostgreSQLDriver implements
-    ClientAwareInterface,
-    ServiceLocatorAwareInterface,
-    EntityManagerAwareInterface,
-    PluginManagerAwareInterface
-{
-    use ClientAwareTrait;
-    use AuthenticatedUserAwareTrait;
-    use ServiceLocatorAwareTrait;
-    use EntityManagerAwareTrait;
-    use PluginManagerAwareTrait;
+Driver,
+ExceptionConverterDriver,
+VersionAwarePlatformDriver
 ```

 ## Principle - Design by contract

-Objects collaborate with each other on the basis of "mutual obligations and benefits". - Bertrand Meyer
+> Objects collaborate with each other on the basis of "mutual obligations and benefits".

-. . .
+ Bertrand Meyer

-Developing became the process of honoring contracts. :P
+Developing became the process of honoring contracts.

-. . .

 Accept few and promise few.

-. . .

 If your contract indicates that you'll accept anything and promise the world in return, then you've got a lot of code to write.

-## Principle - The scout rule

-Clean code is not about perfection..
-It's about honesty.

-. . .

-We made our best to leave the camp cleaner than we find it?

-## Practise
+# Practise

-Tips for applying the previous principles.

 ## Functions Arguments

 The ideal number of arguments of a function is ZERO.

-. . .

 More than tree is unacceptable.

-. . .

 Flag arguments are ugly.